Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-15-forever-changed.md

 "Ripper.
 Come on, step into my office."

-Martin's office was, mercifully, not as Straya'd up as the man himself---in fact it was the purely professional space of somebody who took their job completely seriously.
-The walls were already thoroughly papered in charts, rotas, schedules, checklists and more---the paraphernalia of a mining director.
+Martin's office was, mercifully, not as Straya'd up as the man himself - in fact it was the purely professional space of somebody who took their job completely seriously.
+The walls were already thoroughly papered in charts, rotas, schedules, checklists and more - the paraphernalia of a mining director.
 His desk was a line of four monitors, all currently on a screensaver.

 "Good news is, we've found our first rock already." he declared.
 "One of the USVs caught a nice first prospect, and it's in a stable Ceres orbit too, so no time limit either.
 Perfect first score."